BCM-Neurosurgery/data-net-source/README.md

-Once the parser has successfully run, the SourceParser will report to the checkers save() method the list of all files that were successfully uploaded, as well as those for which processing failed at some point in the pipeline, along with the appropriate metadate.
+Once the parser has successfully run, the SourceParser will report to the checkers save() method the list of all files that were successfully uploaded, as well as those for which processing failed at some point in the pipeline, along with the appropriate metadata.
 These should then be saved in the state file.

 When writing a custom Checker, you must inherit from `source.checkers.base.BaseChecker`.